Things to Do

 Horseback riders are welcome on dirt roads (hike/bike/horse) and multi-use trails (hike/bike/horse), as well as on some unpaved trails (hike & horse).
 These include the Cross Marin Trail, Barnabe Road, Devil’s Gulch Road, and Ox Trail.
 For details, see the brochure map.

 Devil’s Gulch has one equestrian-use-only campsite with a corral, hitching racks, and water troughs.
 It can accommodate up to 12 horses and 20 people.
-Reserve up to seven months ahead by calling (800) 444-7275 or using this link.
+Reserve up to six months ahead by calling (800) 444-7275 or using this link.

 From Memorial Day weekend through Labor Day, Samuel P. Taylor State Park offers interpretive programs to inform and entertain visitors of all ages.
 Activity details are posted throughout the park.
 Nature walks are suitable for all ages.
 Junior ranger programs are for visitors age 7 to 12.